A (Brief) intro to Search Engine Structured Data

 Conclusion

 I hope this brief introduction has given you at least a glimpse into structured data, and made you think about how it could benefit the sites that you work on.
-I fully acknowledge that I'm not an authority on this, so if you can offer any clarification, please leave a comment!
+I fully acknowledge that I'm not an authority on this, but I hope you find this helpful!